More than two thirds of the province’s residents support promoting resources and education opportunities for Indigenous people.

 Across British Columbia, majorities of residents agree that Indigenous communities should decide what type of housing projects can be built on their territories (62%) and if natural resource projects can be established on their territories (54%).

 Just over half of British Columbians agree with the idea of creating an advocacy committee to advise the federal House of Commons (54%) and the provincial Legislative Assembly (also 54%) on policies affecting Indigenous people.

 British Columbians are less enthused about establishing a specific number of candidates of Indigenous descent to run for the federal House of Commons (40%) or the provincial Legislative Assembly (41%).

 About three-in-ten British Columbians believe their municipal (31%), provincial (30%) and federal (also 30%) governments need to do more to foster economic reconciliation.

-RResults are based on an online study conducted from April 3 to April 6, 2021, among 650 adults in British Columbia who are employed full time or part time.
+Methodology: Results are based on an online study conducted from November 4 to November 6, 2023, among 800 adults in British Columbia.
 The data has been statistically weighted according to Canadian census figures for age, gender and region in British Columbia.
-The margin of error—which measures sample variability—is +/- 3.9 percentage points, nineteen times out of twenty.
+The margin of error—which measures sample variability—is +/- 3.5 percentage points, nineteen times out of twenty.

 For more information on this poll, please contact: